 Recently, I ended up in hospital with severe pains around my rib cage and abdomen, which turned out to be gall stones rattling around inside of me like some kind of fleshy maraca.
 I needed emergency surgery as the case was acute, but when I met with the surgeons before my operation, my mind was not on the procedure.
 I wasn’t even sat in my wheelchair and they were talking to me like I was two, and as someone studying nutrition, I am perfectly aware of the implications and treatment for gall stones.
-I took great delight in halting their explanation of what the surgery entailed for my entrails, and described it to them using the full medical term.
+I took great delight in halting their explanation of what the surgery entailed for my entrails, and described it to them using the full medical terminology.
 They looked moderately surprised but to their credit took it within their stride and laughed; it was only then that I realised I probably shouldn’t mock someone about to perform surgery on me.

 The surgery was performed successfully, or so they thought, until the pains returned a few days after having the operation.
 Several scans later they found one last little blighter wedged in the bile duct, and an endoscopy was performed to remove it.
 My stay in hospital was longer this time, allowing me to develop a system for getting doctors to treat me as an equal; I read “intelligent” books including “On the Origin of the Species” by Charles Darwin and “The Double Helix” by Dr J. Watson, and also kept a puzzle book by the side of the uncomfortable bed.
 The change in the doctor’s attitudes towards me was remarkable, but as soon as I got back into my wheelchair the original treatment resumed.
 Had I had the energy at the time I would have taken great delight in sitting in my wheelchair all day while reading one of those books just to confuse them.